Fast Quiet-STaR: Thinking Without Thought Tokens: Experiments

 \subsubsection{Thought token analysis}

 We visualize the thought tokens generated by Quiet-STaR 8-4 and Fast Quiet-STaR 8-4 at key positions—tokens most informative for final predictions—on the GSM8K dataset to examine their internal reasoning behavior.
 As shown in Figure~\ref{token_ana}, Quiet-STaR 8-4 produces relatively unstructured thoughts, indicating incomplete acquisition of the Quiet-STaR reasoning paradigm.
 In contrast, Fast Quiet-STaR 8-4 demonstrates more abstract and goal-directed reasoning behavior.
 These observations indicate that the incorporation of a curriculum learning strategy—progressing from easier to more difficult—enables Fast Quiet-STaR to gradually acquire the ability to perform effective reasoning under resource constraints.
+For more examples, please refer to Appendix \ref{sec:Thought}.